Our knowledge of orthopaedics. Your best health.

 This CPM machine cradles the lower leg and gently moves it.

-If you can already move — either actively or passively — without CPM, then using the device will not be beneficial.
+If you can already move — actively or passively — without CPM, using the device will not be beneficial.
 CPM is not a substitute for working with an experienced physical therapist who is trained to provide both active and passive motion exercises.
 If your doctor recommends CPM, you will also be monitored by a physical therapist.

-The most important time to use a CPM device seems to be in the first 2 to 7 days after surgery, for about 4 to 6 hours every day.
+When recommended by your surgeon, the most important time to use a CPM device seems to be in the first 2 to 7 days after surgery, for about 4 to 6 hours every day.

 Acupuncture